Judges

 Dr Nicola Hancock, Associate Pro-Vice-Chancellor for Innovation

-Prof Sheng Qi, Associate Dean for Innovation, Faculty of Science
+Dr Gary Rowley, Associate Dean for Employabiility, Faculty of Science

 Julie Schofield, Associate Director of Business Partnerships